techfolios/techfolios.github.io/docs/quick-start/configure-theme.md

 ---
-title: Change theme
+title: Configure theme
 hide_table_of_contents: true
 ---

 ## What's a theme?

-In TechFolios, "theme" refers to the colors and fonts associated with a portfolio, and "layout" refers to the way the various components are laid out on the page.
+In TechFolios, "theme" refers to the colors and fonts associated with a portfolio (while "layout" refers to the way the various components are laid out on the page).

 The default theme associated with the template uses the Open Sans font and a few off-white hues to provide a modern, professional look.
 But perhaps you are looking for something a little more colorful and offbeat?
 The template provides a few alternative themes for you to explore.
 To see which ones are currently provided with the template, check out the `css/techfolio-theme` directory: